 |Total Gross Cost for 4-year undergraduate accounting degree and CPA||$9,000|

 So I got an undergraduate degree in accounting and my CPA at the same time for $9,000.
 I paid for some of it from my part-time jobs and my parents paid the rest.
 I left college with no debt.
 Certainly compared to today’s cost for education it just blows my mind.

 RETURN ON INVESTMENT

-Another question is what’s my return on this $9,000 investment?
+Another question is what’s my return on this type of investment?

 In writing a prior article called The Tussle With My Main Hustle, I had summarized all my historical earnings in the chart below.
 It starts my senior year in college – Year 1 at zero.
 Year 2 is my first year working at an international public accounting firm.
 I started right after college at an average salary for a college graduate at the time.
 That years salary is the base year.
 The remaining years are indexed off of this base.
 Here’s the chart:

 Finally, I take the net investment and factor in 30 plus years of earnings and I come up with an annualized rate of return on my investment of about 309%.

 I don’t have to go through any of my other investments to tell you none of them come anywhere close.
 My education is clearly my first and best long term investment.

 BEST LONG TERM INVESTMENT – CONCLUSIONS